UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Dumbwaiter

 Fig. 1.
-Photograph of a commercial dumbwaiter.
+Photograph of a commercial window dumbwaiter and its motorised car.

 Produce a sketch of the dumbwaiter system that includes up and down buttons for both levels, location of the floor sensors, green and red LED's, and outputs for driving the stepper motor.
 See Fig. 2.